ibm-cloud-docs/dns-svcs/configure-dns-instance.md

 ### Creating a permitted network
 {: #creating-permitted-network-api}

-Private DNS allows name resolution only from a VPC that was added to the DNS zone.
+{{site.data.keyword.dns_short}} allows name resolution only from a VPC that was added to the DNS zone.

 When a DNS zone gets created, its Status is `PENDING_NETWORK_ADD`.
 To move the zone to `ACTIVE` state, add an entry for your VPC to the zone's permitted network.